-Teaching assistants must be on campus for training beginning August 12.
+Teaching assistants must be on campus for training beginning August 10.
 The dates of the ENGE Department PhD student orientation are coordinated with other training activities to avoid conflicts.
-A student who is awarded a full-time GTA is obligated for 20 hours of work per week throughout the semester for which the award applies.
+A student who is supported by a full-time GTA is obligated for 20 hours of work per week throughout the semester for which the award applies.
 Typically a GTA is assigned to teach in the first-year engineering program.
-GRA awards are made to support research projects that are supervised by ENGE faculty; hence, the principal investigator for the research project is responsible for awarding the GRA.
+GRA appointments are made to support research projects that are supervised by ENGE faculty; hence, the principal investigators for the research project are responsible for selecting students for a GRA.
 GRA offers should include a discussion of expectations for ongoing funding and advising relationships.
 A student receiving a full-time GRA is expected to work 20 hours per week during the semester for which the award applies; the principal investigator will assign duties.
-The duties of a student on a fellowship depend on the particular fellowship and are not covered in this manual.
+The duties of a student supported by a fellowship depend on the particular fellowship and are not covered in this manual.